Efficient Evader Detection in Mobile Sensor Networks: Mobile coverage problems and theoretical tools

-A \emph{fat graph}~\cite{igusa2002higher,mohargraphs} is a graph equipped with a cyclic ordering of the directed edges about each of its vertices.
+A \emph{\SIADSEDIT{ribbon graph}}~\cite{igusa2002higher,mohargraphs} is a graph equipped with a cyclic ordering of the directed edges about each of its vertices.
+This information is referred to as \emph{rotation data} or \emph{weak rotation data}: it is ``weak'' in the sense that exact angles are not needed.
 Using the cyclic ordering, the directed edges can be partitioned into closed loops known as \emph{boundary cycles}.
-These boundary cycles will be used to identify connected components of both the covered and uncovered region.
+These boundary cycles will be used to identify connected components of the uncovered region.
 This translation from cyclic information about vertices to boundary cycles is useful in our study of mobile planar sensor networks for the following reason: cyclic orderings of neighbors can be detected by sensors with minimal capabilities because this information is local in nature.
 For example, each sensor could use a rotating radar tower to order its neighbors.
 By contrast, boundary cycles are global in nature, and some of these boundary cycles correspond to holes in the sensor network.
 Therefore, by using the translation from rotation information to boundary cycles, we are able to convert local data measured by sensors into global data representing the connected components of the uncovered region.